 There are many kinds of storms, big and small, that could destroy your home, livelihood, and community in a short period of time.
 The ones that do the most damage are tornados and hurricanes, but monsoons can cause severe flooding in many parts of the world as well.
 This is typically going to be more localized than the previous examples, so you’ll have to know what’s likely in your area and how best to prepare for it.

-Not typically what many preppers are thinking of, we have seen more and more volcanos erupting in recent years, and the super volcano under Yellowstone in Montana and Wyoming is anticipated to wipe out 1/5 of the globe were it to errupt.
+Not typically what many preppers are thinking of, we have seen more and more volcanos erupting in recent years, and the supervolcano under Yellowstone in Montana and Wyoming is anticipated to wipe out 1/5 of the globe were it to erupt.
 Volcanos really can have a global impact, and as the Yellowstone volcano could wipe out the West Coast and seriously impact our nation’s food production and grid, it’s definitely still a reality we need to prepare for.

 As we saw in the 2003 earthquake and tsunami in Japan, the Fukushima nuclear plant was seriously damaged and is emitting dangerous radiation to this day.
 A silent killer, there could easily be a nuclear meltdown at a facility in your area, so definitely something to keep in mind.

-Like EMPs, we could at any time experience a cyber attack that would put our national security and electrical grids at risk.
+Like EMPs, we could, at any, time experienced a cyber attack that would put our national security and electrical grids at risk.
 This could impact our lives in many ways, such as resulting in an EMP, nuclear blast, or complete destruction of entire economic systems (including all our digital finances).

-Of course, the classic reason for survival skills to be aquired is to be able to survive being stranded in the wildreness.
+Of course, the classic reason for survival skills to be acquired is to be able to survive being stranded in the wilderness.
 Far less doom and gloom as the above examples but potentially just as deadly, you never know when your car might break down in the middle of nowhere or you get stranded hiking or camping.

 Preparedness and survival are a lifestyle.
 No matter how many threats to our way of life and day-to-day safety there are out there, we can always be cultivating a mentality of readiness and the physical supplies and skills we might need to survive.
 We never know when disaster might strike, but we can always learn more every day what to do when it does.